Bahaabrougui/pfore-cloud-utilities/CONTRIBUTING.rst

 #.
 Update ``CHANGELOG.rst``
 #.
 Commit those changes as "Release X.Y.Z"
 #.
 Create an (annotated) tag with ``git tag -a X.Y.Z``
 #.
-Push the commit and the tag to Azure Devops
+Push the commit and the tag to GitHub